-Just like building a perfectly optimized landing page, there is a science to creating high-converting, low cost-per-click, Google AdWords campaigns.
+Just like building a perfectly optimized landing page, there is a science to creating high-converting, low cost-per-click, Google Ads campaigns.

 It’s important to know some basic best practices so you can start off strong without wasting budget and targeting the right audience.